Maintaining the CSACS-1121 Series Appliance

 This section details the cleaning requirements for exterior surfaces of the appliance.
 It also provides information on inspecting cables and adapter cards.

-Never spray cleaning solution on the surfaces of the appliance.
+Caution: Never spray cleaning solution on the surfaces of the appliance.
 Over spray can penetrate into the appliance and cause electrical problems and corrosion.

 Use a lint-free, nonabrasive cloth to perform cleaning.
 Do not use a solvent, abrasive cleaning agents, or tissue paper.
 If the appliance is dirty (for example, with thick dust), use a soft damp cloth and gently wipe the surface of the appliance.